lino-framework/book/docs/about/overview.rst

 Some applications have the privilege of having their technical documentation here in the :ref:`Lino Book <book>`.
-This is because explaining a framework is difficult without examples, and because we thought that applications that are actually being used in reality are more interesting than a theoretic collection of demo projects.
+This is because explaining a framework is difficult without examples, and because we thought that an application which is actually being used in reality is more interesting than a theoretic collection of demo projects.

 - :ref:`noi` (:mod:`lino_noi`) is the application we use for